 This new property, named after the late John Douglas, who was a well-respected local farmer and conservationist, is an incredibly important patch of remnant Box-Ironbark woodland.
-Eighty percent of this property is intact and has not been cleared for agriculture - it's an example of what's possible when farmers have a vision for shared landscapes.
+Around 80% of this property is intact and has not been cleared for agriculture - it's an example of what's possible when farmers have a vision for shared landscapes.

 Areas like this are particularly unique in a fragmented state such as Victoria, and are of exceptional conservation significance.
 The reserve features important stands of Kara Kara Heathy Woodland and creekline Grassy Woodland, which support large stands of Yellow Box, Grey Box, Yellow Gum, Red Gum, Buloke and Drooping Sheoke.